Level 3 Access to HE Nursing and Midwifery

 What Next?

 The course is very popular and an early application is advisable in order to avoid disappointment.
-We will ask you come into college to discuss the course and your aspirations with a member of the Access Team.
-You will asked to take an initial tests in English and maths.
+We will ask you to come into college to discuss the course and your aspirations with a member of the Access Team.
+You will be asked to take initial tests in English and maths.

 Ready to take the next step?